Types of Supervision

 Parole is the conditional release of an offender from prison prior to their maximum release date.
 Most inmates become eligible for parole consideration after having served one-third of their prison sentence.

-The Parole Board may grant reprieves to inmates who have been declared terminally ill by the Department of Corrections.
-Requests for medical reprieves are initiated by the Department of Corrections Medical Reprieve Coordinator.
-To apply for a medical reprieve, the inmate’s medical condition must meet the following criteria:
+The Parole Board may grant medical reprieves to inmates declared terminally ill by the Department of Corrections.
+An inmate’s medical condition must meet the following criteria for consideration:

 - The inmate must suffer from an incurable illness.